 The moral of the story here is the experience is indeed a great teacher.
 Virtually all people (with the exception of professional photographers) who have a digital camera today use it almost exclusively on an Automatic or Program setting that includes the little icons that depict nighttime, sports, etc. In essence, they are letting the camera think for them and the resulting image is at the mercy of the camera designers who decided how the image should look.
 If suddenly their camera became inoperable on any of those settings, they would be at a loss to take a good photograph.
-And that's the difference between a pseudo-amateur and a professional photographer.
+And that's the difference between a pseudo-amateur [a "Faux"-tographer] and a Professional Photographer.

 Using either semi-manual or manual settings and a combination of lenses and light modifiers, I can unleash my creativity and alter a number of settings to complete my vision of the final image.
 Perhaps I want the sky to be darker and my subject still be bright.
 Or perhaps I want the focus to be on my subject and blur out the background.
-It's a piece of cake with the proper knowledge and equipment.
+It's a piece of cake with the proper Training, Talent, Experience and equipment.

 Another thing . . . most non-professionals shoot JPG files.
 What they don't understand is what is happening to all those little photons that are coming through the lens and hitting the sensor.
 The JPG settings actually TOSS OUT a given number of pixels to make a smaller file.
 This is in sharp contrast to the Camera RAW setting that I use.
 Camera RAW captures every one of those tiny photons and is the digital equivalent of what used to be a film negative.
 So a JPG is really a partial negative.